Catholic Church in Guatemala: Charismatic Catholicism

 Charismatic Catholics is a religious movement that has a set mind to increase the number of Catholic converts.
 Its members in Guatemala increase the numbers of Catholics in Latin America with the help of social organizations, missionaries, and clergy.
 In the mid twentieth century, Catholic Guatemalans feared that Catholicism would become the minority to Protestantism.
 Many Catholics began converting to Protestantism instead during this time period.
 Also, there were very few native Guatemalan priests because this job was mostly taken up by missionaries from the United States.
 The Charismatic Catholics bounced back with a large number of foreign missionaries, an increase in Guatemalan priests, and other lay revitalization within the Church as a whole.
 They believed that "the quest for identity was important and difficult" in the changing modern times.

 Status of Religious Freedom

 There is no state religion in Guatemala, however the Guatemalan Constitution recognizes the legitimacy of the Catholic Church.
 The constitution also recognizes freedom of religion to all of its citizens, and the government protects and honors this law.
 Although the Catholic Church is the only religion recognized by the Guatemalan Constitution, any other religious affiliation can file a copy of its bylaws and a list of its initial membership to the Ministry of Government in order to receive recognition.
 The only requirement of the Guatemalan government is that each religious affiliation register as legal entities if they want to participate in business of any kind.
 Applicants are rejected if "the organization does not appear to be devoted to a religious objective, appears to be in pursuit of illegal activities, or engages in activities that appear likely to threaten the public order."

-San Andrés Xécul Church

-The San Andrés Xecul is a Catholic church in the Western Highland of Guatemala built in 1900.
-It is painted in baroque style architecture, and was restored in 2008.
-The outside walls of the church contain 200 painted sculptures of humans, angels, monkeys, fruit, corn, and birds of all different colors.
-These images are important to Mayan people who live in this region because it contains many agricultural images which symbolize this regions main source of economy.
-Also, the design of the outside of the San Andrés Xécul is similar to the huipils worn by Guatemala women.
-Inside the church there are chandeliers made from glass stone, coins, rosary beads, candles, and other depictions and sculptures of Christ.